 Additional Costs You May Incur When Waterproofing Your Basement

-In some instances it is necessary to budget additional funds above and beyond the cost of the waterproofing.
+In some instances it is necessary to budget additional funds above and beyond the basement waterproofing cost.
 Some common examples are:

 - Air conditioning unit removal and reinstallation to permit excavation ($500);